-3. You look at those who work for you as your employees not your team – Insecure leaders don’t look for the best ideas.
-They can’t collaborate because they don’t value the other persons opinions enough.
+3. You look at those who work for you like your employees, not your team – Insecure leaders don’t look for the best ideas.
+They can’t collaborate because they don’t value the other person’s opinions enough.
 They prefer to forgo work relationships that span decades because it’s easier to fill your team with disposable cogs rather than friends and teammates you love and trust.
 You find your identity in how many people work for you rather than how many people you work with.

 4. You use the term disloyal for anyone who disagrees with you. – Insecure people don’t see people as people they see them either on my side or against me.
 Life is more complicated than that, and you are not the center of all things.
 To boil down every relationship as for me or against me is foolish and you will burn bridges and hurt people because you need to be right.